A review of Hydropower, Production, and Powerhouse

 Why is Hydropower important?

-The advantage of HydropowerHydropower has been recognized for thousands of years.
-In addition to being a pure form of energy, hydropower plants can directly provide power to the grid, serving as flexible and reliable backup power during major electricity outages.
+For thousands of years, hydropower has been recognized for its advantages.
+In addition to being a pure form of energy, power plants can directly provide power to the grid, serving as flexible and reliable backup power during major electricity outages.

 “In a typical year, Hoover Dam will generate about 4.5 billion kilowatt hours of energy,” said Mark Cook, Manager of the iconic Hoover Dam.
 “With the lake being the way it is now, it’s more like 3.5 billion kilowatt hours.”